 As we mentioned earlier, there are several factors the make red wine great for helping you digest red meat.
 Before we get into details, it’s always worth mentioning that these benefits only work with a moderate amount of red wine.
 Overdo it and you’ll encounter other digestion problems.

-The biggest reason why red wine helps digest meat is due to the acidity of the red wine.
+Author Note: The biggest reason why red wine helps digest meat is due to the acidity of the red wine.
 Red wine usually has a relatively high level of acidity.
 This extra acid helps break down the protein in the red meat you consumed.
 This in turn helps your body digest and process the meat more effectively.

 Another way red wine helps you digest meat is through its removal of lipid hydroperoxides (bad components of red meat fats).
 Scientists have found that red wine naturally helps the body remove these harmful substances from red wine during digestion.
 This can be good for your health in the long run.